firehol/firehol/doc/firehol/firehol-nat.5.md

 >
 > See the [netfilter flow diagram][netfilter flow diagram] if you would
 > like to see how  network packets are processed by the kernel in detail.

+The `at` keyword allows setting a different chain to attach the rules.
+For `dnat` and `redirect` the default is PREROUTING, but OUTPUT is also supported.
+For `snat` the default is POSTROUTING, but INPUT is also supported.

 The `nat` helper takes one of the following sub-commands: